-What is the source of the MERS virus—bats, camels, domestic animals?
+What is the source of the MERS virus?

 The source of the MERS-CoV is not yet fully clear.
-A coronavirus very similar to the one found in humans has been isolated from camels in Egypt, Oman, Qatar, and Saudi Arabia. .
-It is possible that other reservoirs exist.
-However, other animals, including goats, cows, sheep, water buffalo, swine, and wild birds, have been tested for MERS‐CoV, but so far none have been found in these animals.
-These studies combined support the premise that dromedary camels are a likely source of infection in humans.
+A coronavirus very similar to the one found in humans has been isolated from camels in Egypt, Oman, Qatar, and Saudi Arabia.
+It is possible that other animal reservoirs exist, however animals including goats, cows, sheep, water buffalo, swine, and wild birds, have been tested for MERS-CoV and no trace of the virus found.
+These studies support the premise that dromedary camels are a likely source of infection in humans.

 Should people avoid contact with camels or camel products?
 Is it safe to visit farms, markets, or camel fairs?

-In countries in the Middle East affected by MERS-CoV, as a general precaution, anyone visiting farms, markets, barns, or other places where animals are present should practice general hygiene measures, including regular hand washing before and after touching animals, and avoid contact with sick animals.
+As a general precaution in Middle Eastern countries affected by MERS-CoV, anyone visiting farms, markets, barns, or other places where animals are present should practice general hygiene measures.
+These include regular hand washing before and after touching animals, and avoiding contact with sick animals.

 The consumption of raw or undercooked animal products, including milk and meat, carries a high risk of infection from a variety of organisms that might cause disease in humans.
 Animal products processed appropriately through cooking or pasteurization are safe for consumption, but should also be handled with care to avoid cross-contamination with uncooked foods.
 Camel meat and camel milk are nutritious products that can continue to be consumed after pasteurization, cooking, or other heat treatments.

-Until more is understood about MERS, people with diabetes, renal failure, chronic lung disease, and immunocompromised persons are considered to be at high risk of severe disease from MERS‐CoV infection.
-Especially in the Middle East people should avoid contact with camels, consuming raw camel milk or camel urine, as well as eating meat that has not been properly cooked.
+Until more is understood about MERS, people with diabetes, renal failure, chronic lung disease, and immunocompromised persons are considered to be at high risk of severe disease from MERS-CoV infection.
+Especially in the Middle East, this group of people should avoid contact with camels, consuming raw camel milk or camel urine, as well as eating meat that has not been properly cooked.

 Camel farm and slaughterhouse workers in the affected areas should practice good personal hygiene, including frequent hand washing after touching animals, facial protection where feasible, and the wearing of protective clothing, which should be removed after work and washed daily.
 Workers should also avoid exposing family members to soiled work clothing, shoes, or other items that may have come into contact with camels or camel excretions.
 Sick animals should never be slaughtered for consumption.
 People should avoid direct contact with any animal that has been confirmed positive for MERS-CoV.